KainatKamal/OTA_APK_Extractor/README.md

 3. Run the script - **python Extractor.py**
 4. When prompted enter the full path of the payload.bin
 5. The system.img will get extrcated from payload.bin
-6. You will be presented 2 options - you can either extract all apps or you can extract specific apps that you want to work on.
+6. You will be presented 2 options - you can either extract all apps or you can extract specific apps that you want to extract.
 7. To extract all apps choose option **1**
      ![User_Choice_1](https://user-images.githubusercontent.com/49153415/148209249-28612539-34cb-4f6c-a35b-b90a62bda505.png)